abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 /// part of generating the commands to be run during the build. protocol TargetBuildContext {
-    /// The name of the target being built. let targetName: String
+    /// The name of the target being built. var targetName: String { get }

     /// The module name of the target.
 This is usually derived from the name,
-    /// but can possibly be customizable in the package manifest in some future
+    /// but could be customizable in the package manifest in a future SwiftPM
-    /// SwiftPM version).
+    /// version.
-    let moduleName: String
+    var moduleName: String { get }

-    /// The path of the target source directory. let targetDir: Path
+    /// The path of the target source directory. var targetDir: Path { get }

-    /// That path of the package that contains the target. let packageDir: Path
+    /// That path of the package that contains the target. var packageDir: Path { get }

-    // [Tom] should this be a function instead of a property to potentially save performance?

     /// Absolute paths of the source files in the target.
 This might include
-    /// derived source files generated by other extensions). let sourceFiles: [Path]
+    /// derived source files generated by other extensions). var sourceFiles: [Path] { get }

-    /// Information about all targets on which the target for which the exten-
+    /// Information about all targets in the dependency closure of the target
-    /// sion is being invoked either directly or indirectly depends.
-This list
+    /// to which the extension is being applied.
+This list is in topologically
-    /// is in topologically sorted order, with immediate dependencies appearing
+    /// sorted order, with immediate dependencies appearing earlier and more
-    /// earlier and more distant dependencies later in the list.
-This is mainly
+    /// distant dependencies later in the list.
+This is mainly intended for
-    /// intended for generating lists of search path arguments, etc. let dependencies: [DependencyTargetInfo]
+    /// generating lists of search path arguments, etc. var dependencies: [DependencyTargetInfo] { get }

-    /// Provides information about a target on which the target being built depends. protocol DependencyTargetInfo {
+    /// Provides information about a target in the dependency closure of the
+    /// target to which the extension is being applied. protocol DependencyTargetInfo {

         /// The name of the target.
-        let targetName: String
+        var targetName: String { get }

         /// The module name of the target.
 This is usually derived from the name,
         /// but can possibly be customizable in the package manifest in some future
         /// SwiftPM version).
-        let moduleName: String
+        var moduleName: String { get }

-        /// The path of the target source directory. let targetDir: Path
+        /// The path of the target source directory. var targetDir: Path { get }
     }

     /// The path of an output directory into which files generated by the build